Please note this post contains affiliate links.

 It does take time to make so just make sure that you have your meat thermometer ready and that you are starting with plenty of time.

-When I did a test run of this beer brined turkey before thanksgiving I was sure glad I did.
-It took a few hours longer than I initially guesstimated, which would have been a DISASTER on turkey day, lol.
+When I did a test run of this beer brined turkey before Thanksgiving I was sure glad I did.
+It took longer than I initially guesstimated, which would have been a DISASTER on turkey day, lol.

 Times might vary because I made this while the snow was falling outside, so it might take you less time depending on where you are and the weather.
 Just keep an eye on the temperature of the bird and trust that first and foremost.